shanalikhan/code-settings-sync/CONTRIBUTING.md

 ## Financial contributions

-We also welcome financial contributions in full transparency on our [open collective](https://opencollective.com/code-settings-sync).
+I also welcome financial contributions in full transparency on our [open collective](https://opencollective.com/code-settings-sync).

 ## Credits